The Walking Stick (novel)

 The Walking Stick is a 1967 thriller novel by the British writer Winston Graham.
+The central character, Deborah Dainton, is a disabled woman lacking in self confidence, who unexpectedly becomes involved with an enigmatic man from a different background.

+Graham said that “judged solely by financial criteria, [it was] the most successful novel I’ve ever written”.

 Adaptation

 In 1970 the story was turned into a film of the same title directed by Eric Till and starring David Hemmings and Samantha Eggar.